BackThePortal/thetinmen/README.md

 			}
 		]
 	}
+  ...
 ]
 ````

 Please read the contribution guide to learn how to add data to this file.
 #### Adding a post
-Adding a new post to a category is as simple as moving the image file of the thumbnail to the [posts](posts) folder and then adding an object
+Adding a new post to a topic is as simple as moving the image file of the thumbnail to the [posts](posts) folder and
+then adding an object
-to the category's posts array.
+to the posts array.
 The post object supports many properties, but you'll want to specify at least `"title"`, `"source"` and `"link"`.
 See the API reference for the full list.

 The image filename must be `{NUMBER}.jpg`.
 The `"source"` key refers to the number.
 The extension mustn't be specified.

 #### Adding a new topic
 Add a new object to the root array and declare the properties `"name"`, `"description"` and `"posts"`.
 See the API reference for the full list of properties.

-The first post of the category will be used as a thumbnail for the category.
-Alternatively, you can also add the property `"thumbnail"` to override this behaviour and specify any image you want.
-The value is treated the same way as the `"source"` key in the post object.

 #### Checking errors
 The JSON structure can be checked using `npm run test`.
 If anything's wrong, an error will be thrown.